 Any implant placed in the body will induce a thin protective scar layer commonly termed a capsule.
 This is the body’s response to something foreign and primarily protects the body from whatever that “foreign” item is.
 This occurs in pacemakers, joint replacements, breast implants, and even something like glass in your leg.
 The difference with breast implants is that they are the only soft and supple implant that must remain that way to do their job adequately.

 In rare instances, the capsule can begin to contract.
-In an implant made of solid silicone or stainless steel, for example, there is no way for the capsule to deform that type of implant.
-However, with soft silicone gel implants, it is by design that they are easily deformable and the capsule can alter the shape of the implant if it contracts.
+In an implant made of solid silicone or stainless steel, there is no way for the capsule to deform that type of implant.
+However, with soft silicone gel implants, it is by design that they are easily deformable, and the capsule can alter the shape of the implant if it contracts.
 This can leave a patient with a misshapen or harder breast implant that may look different than the other side and can even be associated with pain.
-If this were to occur in something such as a knee replacement, for example, physical therapy can break through the scar tissue and correct this.
+If this were to occur in something such as a knee replacement, physical therapy can break through the scar tissue and correct this.
 However, this is impossible with breast implants.

 Here is a video of a patient who had a bilateral capsular contracture and underwent the complete removal of the capsule and the replacement of new implants in the submuscular position.
-This can help demonstrate how the narrow capsule can constrict the gel implant thus changing its shape in the body.
+This can help demonstrate how the narrow capsule can constrict the gel implant, thus changing its shape in the body.